 Pisces Horoscope for week of August 25, 2016

 SACRED ADVERTISEMENT.
-The oracle below is excerpted from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.
+The oracle below is from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 Have you ever had permission to indulge in a marathon of braggadocio?
 Have you ever gotten an invitation to bluster on endlessly about your own charms without feeling even a touch of guilt or inhibition?
 I hereby grant you such a license right now.